-The asset quality review and stress test of the banking sector did not identify a significant need for additional capital across the sector.
-No state capital support has been necessary so far.
-Nevertheless, exposure to hard-to-value assets and related-party and connected lending remains a key challenge for the supervisory authorities.
+The asset quality review and stress test of the banking sector carried out in 2016 did not identify a significant need for additional capital across the sector.
+Nevertheless, exposure to hard-to-value assets and related-party and connected lending remains a challenge for supervision (See Section 4.2).